karlotness/adrt/docs/develop.maintain.rst

 ``v1.2.3``.
 Push that tag to GitHub.

 The release workflow will run tests and build several copies of the package.
-The "draft-release" job has two steps with information to
+The "draft-release" job produces information on the built
-review: "Show archive contents" and "Show diagnostics."
+artifacts: their checksums, contents, and diagnostics for the native extensions.
+These are displayed on the summary page for the overall release workflow run.

 Check the archive contents for stray files.
 The sdist ending in ``.tar.gz`` should include our Python source code and Python tests (no